erenkibar/mangadownloader/README.md

 # Manga Downloader

 This is a very simple command-line tool for downloading manga written in Python.
 This is the first properly working version.
 A lot of features to be included in the next commits.
+## To Do

+*   MangaHere support
+*   CBR archive support
+* ✔ Support for downloading a range of chapters instead of only one.
+* ✔ Better exception handling
+* ✔ Better directory handling

 ## Getting Started
 Just clone the repository to get started.